wiwaterhouse/wiwaterhouse/Ob-William/Rock Checkin Class Day 2.md

 ## Attendance Analytics
 - Pretty much same stuff
 ## New Families
-- sames stuff again
+- same stuff again
 ## Mobile Checkin
 - 2 Pages
 	- Phone number lookup
 	- Mobile Check-in Launcher
+## Rapid Attendance entry
+- check for option to use with training center perhaps
+## Streaks, Achievements, and Celebrations
+- gamify activities in Rock for lots of things
+- Achievements can add steps
 -